keithfma/keithfma.github.io/_posts/2020-04-18-always-insult-me.md

 # FuckYouBuddy: a normal message
 {% endhighlight %}

-Credit to Jacob MacDonald (my colleague at Indigo Ag) for the idea and initial implementation.
+Credit to Jacob McDonald (my colleague at Indigo Ag) for the idea and initial implementation.
 This feature works by modifying the `sys.excepthook` callable, which is executed just before Python fails due to an uncaught exception.
 Happily, the original value of this callable is preserved as `sys.__excepthook__`, so we can easily undo the change.We simply wrap the original hook such that the exception type becomes an `InsultError`,